Maschke's theorem

 We prove Maschke's theorem for finite groups,

-is a field with ¬(ring_char k ∣ fintype.card G)
+when k is a field with ¬(ring_char k ∣ fintype.card G).

 We do the core computation in greater generality.